kdunlap/gol-react/README.md

 ### Assumptions

-- For initial simplicity, any cells outside the range of the grid are considered dead.
-This is technically inaccurate results
+- Edges of the board will be considered stitched together, so edge cells will wrap to the opposite edges when checking or alive neighbors
 - The starting grid size is fixed for now

 ### Future Additions

+- [x] Have grid edges wrap to the opposite side: "Stitch" the left/right and top/bottom edges together
 - [ ] Component Tests
 - [ ] Deploy somewhere for demoing
-- [ ] Have grid edges wrap to the opposite side: "Stitch" the left/right and top/bottom edges together
 - [ ] Allow grid size to be configured
 - [ ] Add TypeScript